Join us for SHINE – An interchurch conference that explores what it looks like to reflect biblical, Christ-centered faith

 While We Wait: An Advent Reflection

 The Wait Gifts are wrapped and stockings are stuffed.
-Lights twinkle on the tree and candles flicker in homes and church candlelight services across the country.
+Lights twinkle on the tree and candles flicker in homes and churches services across the country.
 It’s Christmas – one of my favorite times of the year.
 I love seeing little ones giddy with excitement.
-They’ve been waiting since before Thanksgiving when store shelves abruptly traded turkeys and leaves for…
+They’ve been waiting since before Thanksgiving when store shelves abruptly traded turkeys and leaves for Santa…

 Read the Post